Illustration of two bodybuilders doing hack dumbbell and barbell hack squat alternatives.

 • Greater range of motion: Hack squats make it easy to work your quads through a deep range of motion, probably stimulating a little more growth than back squats.
 If that’s what you’re after, front squats and goblet squats are the best alternatives.

-• Less fatigue: Hack squats support your back, putting less strain on your spine and postural muscles, stimulating your quads without generating as much fatigue.
+• Less fatigue: Hack squats support your back, putting less strain on your spine and postural muscles.
+They stimulate your quads without generating as much fatigue.
 If that’s what you want, swap your hack squats for leg presses, leg extensions, or split squats.

 If you want dumbbell hack squat alternatives, look to dumbbell goblet squats and dumbbell split squats.